Tridev Roy

-Raja Tridiv Roy (Chakma: 𑄖𑄳𑄢𑄨𑄘𑄨𑄝𑄴 𑄢𑄧𑄠𑄴) sometimes spelled Tridev Roy, (14 May 1933 – 17 September 2012) was a Pakistani politician, diplomat and writer who was the Minister of the Minority Affairs in Zulfikar Ali Bhutto cabinet.
-He was also the 50th Raja/King of the Chakma tribe in the Chittagong Hill Tracts region of present-day Bangladesh from 2 May 1953, until his abdication in 1971 following the Bangladesh Liberation War.
+Raja Tridiv Roy (Chakma: 𑄖𑄳𑄢𑄨𑄘𑄨𑄝𑄴 𑄢𑄧𑄠𑄴) sometimes spelled Tridev Roy, (14 May 1933 – 17 September 2012) was a Pakistani Buddhist politician, diplomat and writer who was Minister of Minorities Affairs & Tourism in the Zulfikar Ali Bhutto cabinet.
+He was also the 50th Raja of the Chakma tribe in the Chittagong Hill Tracts region of present-day Bangladesh from 2 May 1953, until his abdication in 1971 following the Bangladesh Liberation War.
 He chose to remain a Pakistani when Bangladesh achieved independence in 1971.
 He became known as a writer, diplomat, Buddhist religious leader and politician in Pakistan.

 Between 1981 and 1995, he served as Ambassador of Pakistan to Argentina with concurrent accreditation in Chile, Uruguay, Peru and Ecuador.
 He was also a Minister-For-Life within the Pakistani government.
 Tridev Roy died in September 2012.

 Biography

 Roy was born in 1933 in the Chakma Rajbari in Rangamati, Chittagong Hill Tracts, British India.
 He was the son of Raja Nalinaksha Roy.
 His mother Benita Roy was the granddaughter of Keshub Chandra Sen, a leading nineteenth century Brahmo Samaj leader and reformer of Bengal.
 Leading actress and danseuse Sadhana Bose and classical singer Naina Devi were his maternal aunts.

 He was installed as the 50th Raja, or hereditary King of the Chakma Circle, on 2 May 1953.
 Roy abdicated the throne 1971 in favour of his son, Raja Devasish Roy, the current ruler of the Chakma people, during the Bangladesh Liberation War.
 Roy remained a practicing Buddhist, the predominant faith of the Chakma people, throughout his life.

 Despite being heavily non-Muslim, the Chittagong Hill Tracts were awarded to Pakistan (specifically East Pakistan) by the British during the 1947 partition of India.
 The Chakmas and other people of the hill tracts had favored union with India instead of Pakistan.
 Initially granted special autonomy, the status of the region was changed by the Pakistani government during the 1950s to allow the settlement of large numbers of largely non-indigenous, Muslim Bengali settlers into the region.
 The Pakistani government also opened a hydro-electric dam, the Kaptai Dam in the early 1960s, which flooded about 40% of the Chakmas' available arable land.
 However, the Chakmas under Tridev Roy chose to remain neutral during the 1960s and 1970s as relations between the Pakistani Army and Mukti Bahini, which fought for Bangladeshi independence.

 In 1970, Sheikh Mujibur Rahman, the head of the All-Pakistan Awami League and future founder of Bangladesh, asked Roy to run for Parliament as a member of the Awami League.
 Roy declined Rahman's offering, choosing instead to run in the 1970 general election as an independent.
 Roy won his election as independent candidate from his constituency in the Chittagong Hill Tracts.